ashrafezz817/Migration-Samples/README.md

 * Shared localization and user-interface utilities

 The individual sample README files identify significant dependencies where they are relevant to understanding the migration effort.

-## Purpose of These Samples

-The samples are provided to support an initial technical assessment and migration estimate.

-A detailed migration plan and final effort estimate should take into account the complete application inventory, shared dependencies, database architecture, business-critical workflows, and the distribution of Simple, Medium, and Complex Forms across the full application.